 Dirk Haire won this vote overwhelmingly.
 Campbell, true to his word, did not demand a recount.

 First Vice Chair

-The first ballot ended up with no nominee.
-Larry Helmeniak won on the second ballot.
+Larry Helminiak won the race on the second ballot.

-Multiple sources told me at the convention that a week ago, someone made a fake Facebook page for Shannon Wright and was harassing members of the Central Committees and making false claims about political donations.
-When I first heard it, it sounded like something an employee of the National Security Agency would do.
+Multiple sources told me at the convention that a week ago, someone made a fake Facebook page for Shannon Wright and was harassing members of the central committees, making false claims about political donations.
+When I first heard the rumor, it sounded like something an employee of the National Security Agency would do.

 Wright narrowly edged out Maria Pycha for the seat, 266 to 249.

-Scott Rosenthal was unopposed for treasurer, and his speech was essentially “thanks for letting me do this shit-job.”
-Mark Uncapher was unopposed for secretary.
+Scott Rosenthal was unopposed for party treasurer, and Mark Uncapher ran unopposed for secretary.

-The convention ended with a slideshow set to music of the last few years with Diana Waterman as Chairman of the MDGOP.
+The convention ended with a slideshow set to the music of the last few years with Diana Waterman as chairman of the MDGOP.